matomo-org/developer-documentation/docs/3.x/generated/PiwikTracker.md

 -  It accepts the following parameter(s):
     - `$dateTime` (`string`) &mdash;
-       Date with the format 'Y-m-d H:i:s', or a UNIX timestamp
+       Date with the format 'Y-m-d H:i:s', or a UNIX timestamp.
+If the datetime is older than one day (default value for tracking_requests_require_authentication_when_custom_timestamp_newer_than), then you must call setTokenAuth() with a valid Admin/Super user token.
-- It does not return anything.
+- It returns a `$this` value.

 <a name="setforcenewvisit" id="setforcenewvisit"></a>
 <a name="setForceNewVisit" id="setForceNewVisit"></a>